The Lancet September 10, 2005

 Endpoint

-Key result: Losartan reduced the risk of cardiovascular morbidity and mortality, primarily driven by a reduction in stroke, compared to atenolol.
+Key result: Losartan significantly reduced cardiovascular morbidity and mortality compared to atenolol for a similar reduction in blood pressure.

 Tested